nakropin/TearOffCalender/tasks.md

   - [x] mobile can sidescroll/upside down when scrolling while transition to right
   - [ ] swing-problems
   - [ ] z-index pages/curPage behind
+  - [x] blue element highlighting chrome android

+optimization
+ - [ ] optimize page layout so that it